The Community Supported Agriculture Concept

 CSA Volunteer Work

 Because this a community farm that depends on volunteer labor to keep up with the chores and harvesting, and because we want our members to get involved, we encourage share-holders to volunteer 10 hours over the growing season (April through October).
-This work commitment can be done by attending one or more of our monthly weekend workdays, or by arrangement with the farm manager.
-Additionally, a limited number of work-shares are available to enable those who have more time than money to use”sweat equity” to purchase a share.
-A work-share requires the member to work at the farm a minimum of 3 hours per week during the CSA season (April-October).
-CSA members can volunteer at the farm or may help out with other jobs such as newsletter production, outreach, website design/maintenance, administrative tasks, etc.
+This work commitment can be fulfilled by attending our regular Saturday volunteer drop in hours.
+Additionally, a limited number of work-share opportunities allow members to trade 5 hours of labor weekly (harvesting, fieldwork and some administrative tasks) for those who have more time than money and want to pay for a CSA share in “sweat equity”.
+There are a limited number of work-share positions so please contact the CSA manager at email@example.com if you are interested in one of these spots.

 How to Join the CSA

-If you would like to add your name to the waitlist for the 2012 CSA, please fill out the form below.
-Waitlist members will receive the sign-up form via email as soon as the general sign-up period begins.
+If you would like to add your name to the waitlist for the 2014 CSA, please fill out the form below.
+Waitlist members will receive the sign-up form via email as soon as the general sign-up period begins in February.